ga-wdi-boston/unix-cli/README.md

 ## Objectives

-* Create a project.
+* Create a directory (folder) in which to store a project.
-* Create directories to organize a project.
+* Create subdirectories to organize a project.
 * Create files to contain project information.
-* Edit and Remove files.
+* Edit and delete files.
-* Explore and Navigate through the Unix File System structure.

 ## Overview